microsoft/confidential-sidecar-containers/README.md

 We modified the [AES unwrap key without padding method](https://github.com/NickBall/go-aes-key-wrap/blob/master/keywrap.go) to implement the aes key unwrap with padding method.

 ## Encrypted filesystem sidecar
 The ``docker/encfs/build.sh`` script builds all necessary Go tools (for encrypted filesystems) and creates a Docker image that contains them so that it can be used as a sidecar container.
 The encrypted filesystem sidecar container is executed by calling the script ``encfs.sh`` with a base64-encoded string or as an environment variable.
+The entry point to the sidecar is the [remotefs tool](cmd/remotefs/README.md) which leverages the [azmount tool.](cmd/azmount/README.md)

-The encrypted filesystem sidecar uses the SKR library to release key material from managed HSM key vaults required for mounting the encrypted filesystems required by the application.
+The encrypted filesystem sidecar uses the SKR library to release key material from Azure Key Vault instances required for mounting the encrypted filesystems required by the application.

 The ``examples/encfs`` shows an example of how the encrypted filesystem sidecar can be deployed within a confidential container group on ACI.
 ## Dependencies: